 - Net oil imports fell to 4.5 Mb/d, the lowest level since 1985 and the smallest share of consumption on record.

 - US natural gas exports exceeded imports by 0.5 bcm.

 - Power generation fell by 1.3%, a third consecutive decline.
 Increased generation from renewables and hydro was more than offset by declines in generation from natural gas and coal.

 - CO2 emissions from energy use fell by 0.5%, compared with the 10-year average decline of 1.2%.
 Emissions reached their lowest levels since 1992 and were 13.5% below the peak seen in 2007.

-- Energy intensity (the amount of energy required per unit of GDP) declined by 2.0% in 2016, the same as the 10-year average.
+- Energy intensity (the amount of energy required per unit of GDP) fell by 1.6%, in line with the 10-year average.